py-study-group/challenges/README.md

 * See the challenges for every month
 * Upload your solutions to tasks

-## Folder Structure
+## Where to find the challenges

 There is a toplevel folder for each Month.
 Inside you can find subfolders for every challenge.

-The solutions are stored inside the challenge folders.
 Inside the monthly folder you can find the markdown document explaining the challenges.

 * May/
   * 1_beginner/